-There’s five days until the Super League season kicks into action.
-We look at Catalans Dragons prospects for 2018.
+There’s just under two weeks until the Super League season kicks into action.
+We look at the Dragons’ prospects for 2019.

 WHAT YOU NEED TO KNOW